nodrogluap/rnaspace/README.md

 ## Usage

-The software expects two files present for any species being designed for: `foo.refMrna.fna` and `foo.mrna_to_gene.txt`.
+The software expects two files present for any species being designed for: `foo.refMrna.fna.gz` and `foo.mrna_to_gene.txt`.
 Examples for human (hg19) and mouse (mm10) are included in the repository.
+Uncompressed .fna (FASTA nucleotide) files are also accepted, but git limits individual files to 100MB, so gzip is the default.

 Invocation is of the form

 ```bash
 rnaspace <gene name> <species> <design output.txt>